Game-Theoretic Semantics for ATL+ with Applications to Model Checking

-Suppose firts that ${\bf E}$ has a winning strategy $\tau$ in the transition game $\defstyle{g}({\bf E},q,\coop{A}\Phi)$.
-By Claim~\ref{the: regular strategies} we may assume that $\tau$ is regular.
+(a) Suppose first that ${\bf E}$ has a winning strategy $\tau$ in the transition game $\defstyle{g}({\bf E},q,\coop{A}\Phi)$.
+By Lemma~\ref{the: regular strategies} we may assume that $\tau$ is regular.
 Let $T_\defstyle{g}$ be the game tree that is formed by all of those configurations that can be encountered with $\tau$.
 We define $S_A$ by using the actions according to $\tau$ for every \emph{finite path of states} that occurs in consecutive configurations in $T_\defstyle{g}$.
 The actions for all other finite paths are irrelevant.

-In order to show that $S_A$ is well-defined this way, let $\Lambda,\Lambda'$ be finite branches of configurations in $T_\defstyle{g}$ such that the \emph{states} occurring in configurations of $\Lambda$ and $\Lambda'$ are in the same order.
-Let $c=(\pl,q,T,n,\defstyle{iii})$ and $c'=(\pl',q,T',n',\defstyle{iii})$ be the last configurations in $\Lambda$ and $\Lambda'$, respectively.
+In order to show that $S_A$ is well-defined this way, let $\lambda,\lambda'$ be finite branches of \emph{configurations} in $T_\defstyle{g}$ such that the states occurring in configurations of $\lambda$ and $\lambda'$ are in the same order.
+Let $c=(\pl,q,T,n,\defstyle{iii})$ and $c'=(\pl',q,T',n',\defstyle{iii})$ be the last configurations in $\lambda$ and $\lambda'$, respectively.
 It suffices to show that $\tau$ assigns the same actions for $A$ in both $c$ and $c'$.
-Since $\Lambda$ and $\Lambda'$ have visited the same states, by regularity condition i), we must have $T=T'$.
-Therefore, by regularity condition iii), $\tau$ assigns the same actions for $c$ and $c'$.
+Since $\lambda$ and $\lambda'$ have visited the same states, by regularity condition (i), we must have $T=T'$.
+Therefore, by regularity condition (iii), $\tau$ assigns the same actions for $c$ and $c'$.